-Francis Cobb and Trudy Mo-Cord insist that modern household appliances do not permit the devil to make his workshop in tht home.
-So there, Mr.
+Francis Cobb and Trudy Mc-Cord insist that modern household appliances do not permit the devil to make his workshop in tht home.
+So there, Mr. Bennett.

-Davis has a new name-Drip.
+Davis has a new name_Drip.
 You see he is dating Faucett.
 Phil Powell looks swanky in his red and black Ford.

-Maxine Johnson is on a diet-during funch hour that
+Maxine Johnson is on a diet-during lunch hour that

-"Bing", go ahead and fues about news being brief, but everybody has been tob busy to do anything except cook, drive, broken homes that way!
+"Bing", go ahead and fuss about news being brief, but everyhody has been too busy te do anything except cook, drive, and study-you get more broken homes that way!